OCA/social/mail_read_new_window/README.rst

 This module adds a button to all messages to open them in a new browser window with their full contents.

+See also:
+'mail_full_expand' module to open mail in a new modal dialog on top of your current window.

 Usage
 =====